Just received your CFA Level 3 results? We hope it’s good news.

 #5.
 Stay up to date, network or contribute

-Did you know that our estimated Level 3 minimum passing score for Dec20 exam is 56%?
+Did you know that our estimated Level 3 minimum passing score for Nov 2022 exam is 59%?
 We deduced this with our methodology thanks to results submissions by our readers.

 Having experienced the lack of support while studying for our CFA exams years ago, we started 300Hours with the goal of guiding CFA exam candidates through this tough but prestigious exam.

 Here are a few ways you can help:

 - Keep in touch with us via forum or social media (Instagram, Facebook, Twitter).

 - We would welcome any keen contributor with open arms 🙂 If you’d like to share your personal CFA charter story, just send it in to firstname.lastname@example.org.